Visiting other libraries

 - Royal Cornwall Hospital NHS Trust

-If you are an eligible UWE Bristol student in the Faculty of Health and Applied Sciences, you will automatically receive a registration email giving you your NHS Athens username and password to enable access to electronic databases and other resources used within the NHS.
+If you are an eligible UWE Bristol student in the College of Health, Science and Society, you will automatically receive a registration email giving you your NHS Athens username and password to enable access to electronic databases and other resources used within the NHS.

 How do I log in?